 Why Speech / Language Therapy?

 Communication is an essential component of learning and development that begins in infancy and continues throughout adulthood.
 A baby’s first cries are their way of communicating basic needs- hunger, pain, boredom, etc. and then quickly develop into coos and squeals to communicate happiness and joy.
 A typically developing child then learns the importance of using words, gestures, body language, and facial expressions as means to express wants, needs, and feelings.
 All children need to communicate in some form.
 Children who are demonstrating difficulty with their communication abilities may not be able to successfully express themselves, gain independence, have good self- esteem, benefit fully in educational learning and development, and/ or build healthy relationships.
-Children may benefit from speech therapy for a variety of reasons such as:

-Speech / Language Therapy Treatment
+Speech / Language Treatment

 Following a speech therapy evaluation completed at PTS, Inc., a speech therapist will develop a treatment plan individualized for the child.
 Typically, PTS, Inc. speech therapists use a combination of child directed and therapist directed approaches throughout a therapy session.
 Child directed therapy allows the child to take the lead.
 This type of therapy is play based and is motivating, interesting, helps to generalize skills, and teaches the skill that matches the activity.
 While playing, a variety of toys, games, flashcards, pictures, books, objects, or electronics are used to address specific areas of need.
 Older children can follow a more therapist directed approach because they have the ability to attend longer and understand the importance of practice.
 This approach allows for more drill practice and less games/toys for motivation.
 Therapist directed approach is used as much as possible so that the most progress can be made.